 If you have a fever, are limping when you walk, or your leg looks red or is swollen (puffed up), your parent should take you to the doctor.
 Growing pains should not keep you from running, playing, and doing what you normally do.
-If the pain is bothering you during the day, talk to your parent about it.
+If you have leg pain during the day, tell your parent.

 You might never feel any growing pains, but if you do, remember that before you know it, you will outgrow them!